-Not that it was news that Mendes was sprung on the Oscar-nominated actor—they've been together for almost a decade and have two daughters, after all—but the first rule of their relationship for years was that they didn't talk about their relationship.
+Not that it was news that Mendes was sprung on the Oscar-nominated actor, but the first rule of their relationship for years was that they didn't talk about their relationship.

-They do go out—parties and restaurants are still fun, and it's practically mandatory in L.A. that actors hike—but the couple's visible public life since they met on the set of The Place Beyond the Pines, which premiered at TIFF in 2012 and hit theaters in 2013, takes up a very tiny portion of the Cloud.
+They did go out—to parties and restaurants, of course, and it's practically mandatory in Los Angeles that actors hike—but the couple's visible public life since they met on the set of The Place Beyond the Pines in 2011 takes up a very tiny portion of the Cloud.

 Throughout, while he was as affable and meme-able as always, and sweetly acknowledged his children's arrivals, Gosling was reluctant to go into detail about Mendes.